linsenc/TrafficState/README.md

 Data include the link travel time of a number of road sections.
 A road section is defined as the section of a road between two intersections.
 In this work, we have 63 roads, therefore, the dimension of feature space is 63.

 Please note that the data are pre-cleaned in this research.
-In real world, the data munging part should take a significant amount of time and would be absolute key in machine learning pipeline.
+In real world, the data munging part should take a significant amount of time and would be absolute key in machine learning model pipeline.

 # Models
-We used three machine learning models, decision trees, random forest and k nearest neighbors.
+We use three machine learning models, decision trees, random forest and k nearest neighbors.
 The reason of using decision trees and random forest is because we expect a non-linear relationship between features and estimators.
 For k nearest neighbors, we believe it makes "transportation sense": since traffic from different scenarios (an off peak scenarion and a peak scenario) should behavior differently, data from the same class should have close distance, and vice versa.

 Please note that we have tried other models, e.g., logitics regression and SVM.
-The perform inferior and not included here.
+As it turns out, they perform inferior and not included here.

 # Algorithm steps